mehulagg/gitlab/doc/api/graphql/index.md

 Clients should familiarize themselves with the process to avoid breaking changes affecting their integrations.

+WARNING:
+While all attempts will be made to follow the [deprecation process](#deprecation-process), GitLab may occassionally make immediate breaking changes to the GraphQL API due to important security or performance concerns where the usual deprecation process would be detrimental to services.

 NOTE:
 Fields behind a feature flag and disabled by default are exempt from the deprecation process, and can be removed at any time without notice.